ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/integrate-your-tech.md

 ## 5. Using `amp-iframe`

 Hold on – a 5th way?!
 There is indeed, but only as a last resort.
-If none of the above suit your needs, you could use the generic [`amp-iframe`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-iframe.md', locale=doc.locale).url.path}})  tag to allow publishers to embed your content, but this approach comes with a number of downsides, due to a few pitfalls related to performance and user experience that you can read about [here](/docs/reference/components/[`amp-iframe`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-iframe.md', locale=doc.locale).url.path}}) .html#guideline:-prefer-specific-amp-components-to-[`amp-iframe`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-iframe.md', locale=doc.locale).url.path}}) ).
+If none of the above suit your needs, you could use the generic [`amp-iframe`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-iframe.md', locale=doc.locale).url.path}}) tag to allow publishers to embed your content, but this approach comes with a number of downsides, due to a few pitfalls related to performance and user experience that you can read about [here]({{g.doc('/content/amp-dev/documentation/components/reference/amp-iframe.md', locale=doc.locale).url.path}}).

 ## Summary